ryniewiczg/Data-Analyst-portfolio/README.md

 - Basic loop nesting
 - Common looping patterns

 ---

+### 3. Data Analysis with Pandas — Working with Tabular Data

+This section introduces the core concepts of data analysis using the pandas library.
+It focuses on loading, exploring, cleaning, and transforming tabular data, which are essential skills for data science, analytics, and automation tasks.
+The notebooks in this lesson build intuition for working efficiently with real-world datasets.

+Covered topics include:
+- Introduction to pandas and its role in the Python data ecosystem
+- Creating and manipulating Series and DataFrame objects
+- Reading and writing data (CSV, Excel, JSON)
+- Inspecting data: .head(), .info(), .describe()
+- Indexing and selecting data (loc, iloc, boolean indexing)

+Data Cleaning
+-Handling missing values (isna, fillna, dropna)
+- Changing data types
+- Renaming columns and indexes
+- Removing duplicates
+- Basic string operations on columns

+Data Transformation and Analysis
+- Filtering and sorting data
+- Applying functions to data (apply, map)
+- Aggregations and summary statistics
+- Grouping data with groupby
+- Simple data analysis workflows

+-
 ## About Me
 I am a **Data Analyst** skilled in data modeling, BI dashboards, KPI measurement, and deriving actionable insights from complex datasets.
 Certified in **Power BI, Tableau, SQL, and Python**.